Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To guess about possible causes (without knowing everything)
     - Jones refused to **speculate about/on** what might happen.

+## Spectrum

+- A complete range of things (opinions, people, situations, etc) going from one extreme to its opposite.
+    - The ethnic spectrum of America.

 ## Spew